hheimbuerger/fluent-llm/README.md

 ## Disclaimer

-Almost all code written by o3 and SWE-1, concept and design by @hheimbuerger.
+Almost all code written by Claude, o3 and SWE-1, concept and design by @hheimbuerger.